 You bet I did.

-It is within the worst year we have experienced in our lives that I don’t need to stack the deck against us within our home.
+It is within the worst year we have experienced in our lives I don’t need to stack the deck against us within our home.
 Some of you might have superstitions or little things you believe in.

 This is what I believe in: I don’t want someone else’s bad vibes all over my stuff, in our personal space.

 I work hard to create a positive, happy nest in our home ESPECIALLY during this time.
 I don’t need a cheap coffee table coming from someone’s home who doesn’t believe in being a good human being or who kicks their dogs or who roots for the Chicago Cubs.

 Kidding.
 But you get the idea.

 No price tag is worth the bad juju.